ivytech-centralindiana-libraries/FBC-internal-procedures/3-assistants/3.2-other-duties/duties.md

 When changing displays out each month, make sure the glass shelves are dusted and the glass doors are clean.

 Before any books can be put on the display shelves, they must be put On Display in Voyager.
 This is to ensure that if a student is looking for a book that is not on the shelf, if it is "On Display," there is another place to look for it.

-To begin the process of putting the books on display, scan all books into a Notepad file and name the file by display title and month/year, i.e. Poetry April2016.
-Save the file under the Book Displays folder on the J:Drive.
+- To begin the process of putting the books on display, scan all books into a Notepad file and name the file by display title and month/year, i.e. Poetry April2016.
+Creating the Notepad file ensures that when all books in the file are taking out of the "On Display" status, even books that are checked out will have the status removed.
+- Save the file under the Book Displays folder on the J:Drive.
 Make sure to process the file in the Pick and Scan function on Voyager when putting the books on and off display.
 (See [Changing Temporary Location](http://library.ivytech.edu/c.php?g=416463&p=3249759#s-lg-box-wrapper-11825872)).

-You may sometimes need to laminate items for displays.
-The Laminator Manual is available below, as well as an [online demo](http://www.fellowes.com/us/en/Products/Pages/product-details.aspx?prod=US-5727701&cat=&subcat=&tertcat) on how to use it.
+- Save the file in the Book Displays folder on the `J:Drive/FBC Staff/FBC General`.
+- Make sure to process the file in the Pick and Scan function on Voyager when putting the books on and off display.
+(For instructions to place one book at a time, see Changing Temporary Location).
+  - Click the `Functions` tab at the top left of the screen
+  - Select `Pick and Scan…`
+  - Under `Locations` in the top-left of the screen you’ll notice dropdown lists for `Permanent` and `Temporary`.
+  - To change `Temporary` locations, select the dropdown arrow to choose `Temporary` location and select `Fairbanks Center On Dis`.
+  - Then click on the `Records To Change` tab in the top-middle of your screen.
+  - Underneath `What to do` in the top-right corner of your screen, select `Update Database`.
+  - Directly below that is the `File` box; click on the 3 dots at the end of that box.
+This will open a dialog box for you to find and select the saved Notepad txt file.
+  - Select the correct file.
+  - Click on `Process File`.
+You should see the large screen flash with all the records in the file processing.
+  - Then click Close in the bottom-right of the screen.

 [Laminator Manual](http://library.ivytech.edu/ld.php?content_id=21234422)